Our training programme has been highly commended in our Ofsted report.

 See our LETTA NQTs talking about the programme.

-Our partner schools are all in Tower Hamlets or Newham.
+Our partner schools are in Tower Hamlets or Newham.
 Please see our prospectus on (www.letta.org.uk) for current partner schools.
 Training days take place at Stebon Primary, E14.

 Trainees are out of school once a week and sometimes on other occasions.
 The training covers various topics eg.,